Woodbury, Middlebury and Southbury, CT

 Sit in a “salt cave” on a “zero gravity chair” and breathe in the health benefits of one of “three elements that create a life force for the human body.”
 (Besides water and light).

-Surrounded by salt (granulated on the floor, infused into the air, and salt blocks walls), a 45 minute session is purported to help alleviate sinus, allergy and repertory problems, and quite possibly other ailments. $40 for 45 minutes.
-Salt Cave open Tues-Fri 12-7pm, Sat 11-5, Sun 12-5.
+Surrounded by salt (granulated on the floor, infused into the air, and salt blocks walls), a 45-minute session at the Salt of the Earth therapeutic spa is purported to help alleviate sinus, allergy, and repertory problems, and quite possibly other ailments.

 Bullet Hill School, Southbury CT